Skip to main content

 Gracie Falla possessed the ball well in her defensive half of the field.
 Seeing Collins streak down the field, Falla launched a long ball in her direction.
 Collins ran past her mark and took one touch to control the ball before firing it past a diving English into the back of the net to give South Carolina a 1-0 lead.

-The Gamecocks second goal of the match would come second later.
-On the team’s next offensive attack, Barry’s jersey was pulled by an East Carolina defender.
-This tugging carried into the penalty area, where Barry went down, prompting the referee to point towards the penalty spot.
+The Gamecocks’ second goal of the match would come only seconds later.
+On the team’s next offensive attack, an East Carolina defender tugged on Barry’s jersey in an attempt to stop her.
+This tugging carried into the penalty area, prompting the referee to point towards the penalty spot when Barry fell down.

 Her strike proved to be an important goal in the history of Gamecock women’s soccer – it was the 50th of Barry’s career, which tied an all-time program record.
 It also happened in Barry’s 100th appearance for South Carolina.

-Heading into Friday night, Jennie Ondo, who played for the Gamecocks from 1996 to 1999, was the sole player at the top of the program’s goal-scoring leaderboard.
+Heading into Friday night, Jennie Ondo Lloyd, who played for the Gamecocks from 1996 to 1999, was the sole player at the top of the program’s goal-scoring leaderboard.
 Ondo and Barry would not share this distinction for long.

 In the 55th minute, Collins attempted to find Barry’s foot with a through ball, but it was cleared by a Pirates defender.
 The clearance deflected off the foot of Cuyler Zulauf and back into the direction of Barry.
-Barry, then poked the ball with her left foot through two defenders and English into the back of the net.
-The Gamecocks led 3-0, and history was made.
+Barry then poked the ball with her left foot through two defenders and English into the back of the net.
+The Gamecocks led 3-0, and Barry made history in the process.

 Despite the deficit, East Carolina found a source of momentum in the 62nd minute.
 Reagan Schubach stepped up to take a penalty kick after a South Carolina player earned a foul in the box.
 Schubach offered a well-delivered strike, but English made a diving save to her right.